MDA-Courtyard/RespiRate/BUILDING.md

 ### Prerequisites
  - Python 3.6.
- It is possible to build a standalone Windows executable with earlier versions of Python 3, but you may need to adjust these instructions.
+ It is possible to build a portable Windows executable with earlier versions of Python 3, but you may need to adjust these instructions.

  Python 2 is **not** supported.